nightseas/pcduino3_nano_a20/README.md

  - My host platform: Xeon X5650 + Ubuntu MATE 15.10
  - Target platform: pcDuino3 Nano Lite (should work for Nano too)

+A Linux based software system for ARM usually contains these components:
+ - Bootloader: U-Boot and a small boot running before it (xloader, boot0, FSBL... could be close-source)
+ - Kernel: Now 4.x is the mainline version, and 2.x is still widely used.
+Also large number of modules, mostly drivers, just to reduce the size fo kernel image.
+ - Root File System: Can be built by busybox or builroot tools, or fetched from Ubuntu, Debian, Fedora...
+ - You also need a loacal or corss platform compiler (ARM Linux GCC) to compile all the softwares.

 ## Cross-compiler: Linaro GCC